 Applications must be submitted electronically as a single PDF document to Cassie Zaccarelli at CassieZacc@ou.edu.
 The following materials should be submitted:

 - Abstract (no more than 250 words)

 - Project Description (5-page limit) – a proposal which describes the research plan and how this plan relates to the applicant’s research development goals.
 This is the same format as the Research Council guideline.

 - Letter of endorsement from the department chair/director.
 This letter must identify what additional support services (i.e., secretarial director, research assistant, laboratory equipment, supplies) the department will provide.

 - Description of plans for review from IRB, IACUC, etc., if appropriate.

 Evaluation of Proposals:

 Proposals will be evaluated and rated by the A&S Support of Teaching and Research Committee, which makes its recommendations to the Dean.
 The Support of Teaching and Research Committee is an elected committee whose membership (faculty plus student representatives) changes somewhat from year to year, and its views about priorities will vary accordingly in light of changes in membership.
 Based on past committee evaluations of proposals submitted, we suggest that your chances for being funded increase if you follow the application procedures outlined above.
 The College of Arts and Sciences will announce its awards after the announcement of the Research Council awards, with time for subsequent College of Arts and Sciences decisions.
 Applications that are received without a letter of endorsement from the department chair will not be considered.

-Examples of successful proposals are available in the Dean's office in Ellison Hall room 310.
-If you have any questions about this program, please contact Interim Associate Dean Keri Kornselson in the Dean's office at 325-2077 or email@example.com.
+Examples of successful proposals are available in the Dean's office in Ellison Hall room 319.
+If you have any questions about this program, please contact Associate Dean Georgia Kosmopoulou in the Dean's office at 325-4645 or email@example.com.